 Another possible cause of lifelong little snorers is a deviated septum, meaning an irregularity in the nasal passage.
 This, of course, would require a medical opinion which would come with expert advice on treatment.

 Finally, saving the most dangerous but less common cause of toddler snoring for last, sleep apnea, a disorder that causes disrupted sleep.
 You may or may not notice this at an early age.
 In many cases, sleep apnea does not onset until age 3 to 6.
 Sleep apnea can be caused by an obstruction preventing proper respiration, a neurological issue where the brain fails to signal the muscles to breathe, or a combination of both.
 Kids with sleep apnea usually also have trouble sleeping, wake often, are restless, can be heard struggling to breathe in their sleep, and may wake seemingly still sleepy.
 They may also suffer other sleep disturbances such as night terrors.
 In most cases, sleep apnea can be treated, but does require prompt medical attention.
 Untreated sleep apnea can lead to developmental long-term effects.

 What can you do about toddler snoring?

-If your toddler has been snoring since birth, it’s recommended you just bring it up to your pediatrician and have it checked out.
+If your toddler has been snoring since birth, it’s recommended you just bring it up to your pediatrician to have it checked out.
 If the snoring is new and your child is showing other signs of sickness, chances are its just a congestion issue.
 Treat for a cold and keep an eye on it, if it becomes a long-term issue or your child becomes increasingly ill, see your pediatrician.